 An estimated 9 billion people will need to be fed by the year 2050.
 This challenge puts enormous pressure on the availability of water and fertile land, especially under climate change.
 The G4AW program believes part of the solution lies in science and digital technology.
 By using space solutions for smallholder farmers we can improve food security, build climate resilience and create decent employment for millions of young people.

-This article is published on International Youth Day celebrated on August 12 every year.
+This article was published on International Youth Day celebrated on August 12 every year.
 This day gives an opportunity to celebrate and mainstream young peoples’ voices, actions and initiatives, as well as their meaningful, universal and equitable engagement.